mne-tools/mne-hcp/README.rst

 coordinates with the device-to-head transform skipped (set to identity matrix), such that the coregistration directly maps from the native 4D sensors, represented in head coordinates, to the freesurfer space.
-This has a few minor consequences that you may confusing to MNE-Python users.
+This has a few minor consequences that may be confusing to MNE-Python users.

 1. In the reader code you will see many flags set to ```convert=False```, etc.
 This is not a bug.

-2. All channel names and positions are native, topographic plotting might not work as as expected.
-First of all the layout file is not recognized, second, the coordinates are not regonized as native ones, eventually rotating and distorting the graphical display.
-To fix this either a proper layout can be computed with :func:`hcp.viz.make_hcp_bti_layout`.
+2. All channel names and positions are native.
+Topographic plotting might not work as as expected.
+First of all, the layout file is not recognized.
+Second, the coordinates are not regonized as native ones, eventually rotating and distorting the graphical display.
+To fix this, either a proper layout can be computed with :func:`hcp.viz.make_hcp_bti_layout`.
-The conversion to MNE can be
-performed too using :func:`hcp.preprocessing.map_ch_coords_to_mne`.
+The conversion to MNE can also be performed using :func:`hcp.preprocessing.map_ch_coords_to_mne`.
-But note that source localization will be wrong when computerd on data in Neuromag coordinates.
-As things are coordinates have to be kept in the native space to be aligned with the HCP outputs.
+But note that source localization will be wrong when computed on data in Neuromag coordinates.
+As things are, coordinates have to be kept in the native space to be aligned with the HCP outputs.

 Reproducing HCP sensor space outputs